 7) What is required for an Israeli university to no longer be subject to the boycott?

-This is a difficult question to answer.
 The boycott is designed to put real and symbolic pressure on universities to take an active role in ending the Israeli occupation and in extending equal rights to Palestinians.
 The international boycott, divestment, and sanctions movement has called for a boycott to be in effect until these conditions are met.
 (See http://www.usacbi.org/mission-statement/ )

 8) Is the academic boycott a violation of academic freedom?